ikbencasdoei/godot-voip/README.md

 ### Running demo
 1. Go to the templates tab in the Godot Engine project manager and look for godot-voip, or go to the [Godot Asset Library](https://godotengine.org/asset-library/asset/951) to manually download the latest release, or you can clone/download this repository to get the latest commit.
-2. Open downloaded project.
+2. Open and run downloaded project.

 ### For macOS users
 Users running godot-voip on macOS need to make sure the microphone format in macOS audio settings is equal to the mix-rate in Godot project-settings.

+# GDNative
+Some parts of this library have been ported to [gdnative-rust](https://godot-rust.github.io/) to improve performance and to implement compression using the [opus-codec](https://opus-codec.org/) and other audio processing.
+To use the gdnative implementation use the `NativeVoiceInstance` node instead of the usual `VoiceIntance`.

+## Building
+To compile the gdnative parts of this library you will need **Rust** installed on your machine: https://www.rust-lang.org/.
+Then open `addons/gdnative/` in your terminal and run `cargo build`.
+You'll find the compiled binary in `target/`.
+Then add the compiled binary to your platform in the godot-voip gdnative library called `godot-voip-native.tres` also found in the gdnative directory.

 # Documentation